Jaecoff/bots/README.md

 # bots bots bots
-# new line with daditional words
+# new line with additional words